 It’s hormone balancing effect will apply to men as well.
 Red raspberry leaves have been used in a variety of ailments including: constipation, diarrhea, uterine hemorrhage, uterine cramping, labor pains, hemorrhoids, vomiting, colds and fever, intestinal flu, thrush, sore mouth and throat, ulcers, wounds and gonorrhea.
 It is known as an antibacterial and an antiviral.

-Plantain Leaf – Powerful Blood Cleanser and Antivenum
+Plantain Leaf – Powerful Blood Cleanser and Antivenom

 Plantain can be found worldwide and is a popular addition to most lawns, playgrounds, parks, and most every yard.
-Most people do not know however, the plantain leaf is one of nature’s most potent blood purifiers and will stop the spread of blood-poisoning.
+Most people do not know however, the plantain leaf is one of nature’s most potent blood purifiers and will stop the spread of blood-poisoning in its tracks.

 Nature’s Abundant Gifts